 We have identified the following dimensions:

-Selectivity: To what degree does the process filter data for processing.
-If a process only selects and processes less than 20% of the data we consider that high level of selectivity.
-If the process uses 20-80% of the data we consider that medium selectivity.
-If a process uses all or almost all of the data we consider that low selectivity.
+Selectivity: To what degree does the process filter data for processing?
+If a process selects and processes less than 20% of the data, we consider that a high level of selectivity.
+If the process uses 20–80% of the data, we consider that medium selectivity.
+If a process uses all or almost all of the data, we consider that low selectivity.

-Processing Time: What is the desired processing time of a computation.
-If it can take hours we consider that our system can allow for long processing time.
-If we expect results minutes or tens of minutes we consider that medium length processing time and processing that lasts 30 seconds or speed of thought is considered short processing time.
+Processing Time: What is the desired processing time of a computation?
+If it can take hours, we consider that our system can allow for long processing time.
+If we expect results in minutes or tens of minutes, we consider that medium-length processing time, and processing that lasts 30 seconds or speed of thought is considered short processing time.

-Query Execution Time: This concerns interactive systems and systems were we retrieve results rather than mainly computing new aggregations, joins etc. Obviously interactive queries may involve such computations, but the main point here is that if known about such computations in advance we would have computed them in advance.
+Query Execution Time: This dimension concerns interactive systems and systems from which we retrieve results rather than mainly computing new aggregations, joins, and so on.
+Obviously, interactive queries may involve such computations, but the main point here is that we would not have performed such computations had we known in advance.
 Query execution concerns computations that we were not able to predict.
 A query with short execution lasts a few seconds or less.
-A medium length query lasts up to a minute and a long query lasts more than a minute.
+A medium-length query lasts up to a minute, and a long query lasts more than a minute.

 Precision: Computation always comes with trade-offs.
 One such trade-off is precision.
-Some systems are designed to compute fast but they may end of with a result that is not completely accurate.
-In some cases this is a deliberate design goal as they deal with samples or approximations to respond quicker.
-In other cases it has to do with infrastructure limitations that allows for quicker processing but may for example result in some data being lost or double counted.
-We use three distinct values to categorize this dimension: exact, approximate and lossy.
+Some systems are designed to compute quickly, but they may end up with a result that is not completely accurate.
+In some cases this is a deliberate design goal because the system deals with samples or approximations to respond more quickly.
+In other cases it has to do with infrastructure limitations that allow for quicker processing but may, for example, result in some data being lost or double counted.
+We use three distinct values to categorize this dimension: exact, approximate, and lossy.

-The final two dimensions for computation considers common types of computations and whether they can be done efficiently or not.
+The final two dimensions for computation reflect common types of computations and whether they can be done efficiently.

-Joins: joins of data sets is a very common operation.
-In the context of large data sets Joins are particularly tricky.
+Joins: Joins of data sets are common operations.
+In the context of large data sets, joins are particularly tricky.
 Skew in data and other factors can greatly impact the join performance.
-With some computational frameworks joins in the traditional sense may be trick or in efficient to execute.
-We consider support for joins Advanced, Basic and None.
+With some computational frameworks, joins in the traditional sense may be tricky or in efficient to execute.
+We consider support for joins advanced, basic, and none.

 Aggregations: A common calculation is to aggregate data in different ways.
-Common straight forward aggregations concerns time series analysis.
-More complex computations create drill downs and roll-ups that can later be navigated and even incrementally added to.
+Common straight forward aggregations concern time-series analysis.
+More complex computations create drill-downs and roll-ups that can later be navigated and even incrementally added to.
 Different solutions have different capabilities with respect to how well they support aggregations.
-It is hard to very specific scale for this capability.
+It is hard to specify a scale for this capability.
 At a higher level we categorize as follows.
-A system supporting advanced aggregations provides ways of doing hierarchical roll-ups and drill downs enabling efficient ways of querying.
-A system with basic aggregation provide means for counters and aggregations on single attributes.
-Medium capability is a broad range of capabilities between advanced and basic and includes things like time series aggregation.
+A system supporting advanced aggregations provides ways of doing hierarchical roll-ups and drill-downs, enabling efficient ways of querying.
+A system with basic aggregation provides the means for counters and aggregations on single attributes.
+Medium capability is a broad range between advanced and basic capabilities and includes things like time-series aggregation.

-The following table summarizes the dimensions, what they characterize and types of values we consider along the dimensions.
-Observe that this is not an exact science, rather we use this to characterize and enhance our understanding of data processing solutions for analytics.
+The following table summarizes the dimensions, what they characterize, and the types of values we consider along the dimensions.
+Observe that this is not an exact science; rather, we use this to characterize and enhance our understanding of data-processing solutions for analytics.

 Summary of Dimensions

 Each dimension can be viewed from two sides.
-The first is to understand how you expected data and processing needs can be characterized with respect to the dimension.
+The first is to understand how your expected data and processing needs can be characterized with respect to the dimension.
 The second is how a specific technology meets your specific needs.